ThorisoM-hub/Network-Traffic-Analysis-Wireshark/README.md

 ## Task 5: Use Filters to Explore TCP Packets

 **Question:** What is the Time to Live value of the packet as specified in the Internet Protocol Version 4 subtree?

 - **Options:**
-  - 128
+  - 128 ✅
   - 64
   - 16
   - 32

 ---

 **Question:** What is the Frame Length of the packet as specified in the Frame subtree?

 - **Options:**
   - 40 bytes
   - 54 bytes
-  - 74 bytes
+  - 74 bytes ✅
   - 60 bytes

 ---

 **Question:** What is the Header Length of the packet as specified in the Internet Protocol Version 4 subtree?

 - **Options:**
-  - 20 bytes
+  - 20 bytes ✅
   - 54 bytes
   - 74 bytes
   - 60 bytes

 ---

 **Question:** What is the Destination Address as specified in the Internet Protocol Version 4 subtree?

 - **Options:**
   - 169.254.169.254
   - 239.1.250.142
   - 172.21.224.2
-  - 142.250.1.139
+  - 142.250.1.139 ✅
+Here's a conclusion for your **"Analyze Your First Packet with Wireshark"** lab project:

+---

+### **Conclusion**
+In this lab, I successfully analyzed network packet data using Wireshark, gaining hands-on experience in inspecting traffic, applying filters, and interpreting network protocols.

+Through structured tasks, I:
+- Explored raw packet data and identified key network traffic properties such as source/destination IPs, protocols, and packet length.
+- Applied filters to focus on specific IP addresses, MAC addresses, and protocols, enabling efficient data inspection.
+- Examined **ICMP traffic**, identifying an Echo (ping) request.
+- Investigated **TCP connections**, analyzing the destination port and TCP flags.
+- Used **MAC address-based filtering** to isolate packets and determine the protocol type (UDP).
+- Filtered and examined **DNS traffic**, identifying domain name queries and their resolved IP addresses.

+This lab reinforced my ability to use Wireshark effectively for security investigations, enhancing my understanding of packet structure, filtering techniques, and network communication patterns.
+These skills are essential for traffic analysis, threat detection, and incident response as a SOC analyst.

+---